wednesdayayay/Scrawl/README.md

 - 23
 - 62

-//sliders on nano kontrol (left to right)
+// sliders on nano kontrol (left to right)
 - 120
 - 121
 - 122